gvol/perf-book/chapters/5-Performance-Analysis-Approaches/5-1 Code instrumentation.md

 ## Code Instrumentation {#sec:secInstrumentation}

 Probably the first approach for doing performance analysis ever invented is *code instrumentation*.
 It is a technique that inserts extra code into a program to collect specific runtime information. [@lst:CodeInstrumentation] shows the simplest example of inserting a `printf` statement at the beginning of a function to indicate if this function is called.
 After that, you run the program and count the number of times you see "foo is called" in the output.
-Perhaps every programmer in the world did this at some point in their career at least once.
+It's likely every programmer in the world has done this at some point in their career at least once.

 Listing: Code Instrumentation